15 Steps to Build a Strong Relationship With Your Spouse

 It’s difficult to build a strong relationship when you or your partner are afraid of expressing themselves to each other out of the fear of getting an intense reaction.

-If you have anger issues or face emotional instability at times, begin working on improving yourself immediately.
+If you have anger issues, insecurities or face emotional instability at times, begin working on improving yourself immediately.
 Don’t let your partner or your relationship suffer because of your own internal issues.

 Seek therapy or life coaching if you must.
 Don’t delay or it’ll eat up your relationship from the inside.

-If you don’t get REALLY good at forgiving, you’ll find yourself getting annoyed, hurt, frustrated, and stuck in your relationship very often, and at the littlest of things.
+If you don’t get REALLY good at forgiving, you’ll find yourself getting annoyed, hurt, frustrated, and stuck in your relationship very often, and at the tiniest of things.

-He never expected anyone to apologize to him, and his ability to forgive and move on wasn’t just limited to his marriage, but almost every relationship.
+He never expected anyone to apologize to him, and his ability to forgive and move on wasn’t just limited to his marriage, he was like this with everyone he cared about.

-He was rarely annoyed or frustrated and was very VERY patient with people, especially his household.
+He was rarely annoyed or frustrated and was very VERY patient with people, especially in his household.

-One of the life-advice he gave to me while he was on his death-bed was:
+One life advice he gave to me while on his death-bed was:

 Dr. Ghulam Nabi